FilterdWater/My-First-Python-Code/notes.md

 17/08/2025

 Have gotten sick about 3 days ago so have been taking some rest.
 Getting back into it today though.

+---

+21/08/2025

+Installed [Omarchy](https://omarchy.org/) on my Thinkpad-T480 and used it to write the code for this commit using Lazyvim.
+Definitely going slower then I usually do since I'm not using VSCode but I like the experience so far.